TylerHext/tylerhext.github.io/content/grow-logs/p-granatum-7.md

 date: 2025-03-15
 ---

-Pomegranate purchased from House of Bonsai in 2024.
+Pomegranate from House of Bonsai in 2024.

 ---
 ## 2024 December